samwimpenny/Global-Waveform-Catalogue/gWFM_MASTER/README.md

         The code string is the same as for the depth, however there is also the option of:

+        BWF = Long-period body-waveform modelling of event mechanism, depth, source-time function and magnitude as a point source.
+Usually using programs like MT5.
+Yields a centroid depth.
+        DP  = Waveform modelling of the vertical-component broadband or short-period waveforms, typically fitting P,pP,sP
+              but not solving explicitly for the mechanism.
+Yields a hypocentral depth.
+        INS = InSAR - will eventually be stripped out.
+        REG = Waveform modelling of body waves measured at regional distances.
         FM  = P-wave first motion polarities used to determine the earthquake mechanism.